KoxyG/ChainSafe_Ideathon/Subscription_plugin.md

 3. Sets the subscription status to enabled.

 #### `collect(address subscriber, uint256 amount) external`
-Description: Collects subscription payments and triggers associated functions in external contracts.
+Description: This demo function Collects subscription payments and triggers associated functions in external contracts.

 Steps:
 1. Retrieves the subscription data for the subscriber.